Advantages of Buying at Auction

-Most of our real estate auctions include a buyer’s premium.
-However, most of our personal property auctions do not.
+Most of our real estate auctions and our personal property auctions include a buyer’s premium.
 Whether a buyer’s premium is used, should be disclosed in the advertising or at least addressed prior to the auction.
 If it is not, feel free to contact the Auctioneer and ask.

 Real Estate: For nearly all real estate auctions there are one or two prescheduled “open houses” several days prior to the auction.
 If you are not able to attend the “open house” we will try to arrange a separate time for you to view the property.

 In nearly all real estate auctions, the property is sold “as is” with no condition or contingency.
 That includes inspections such as home, termites, radon, lead-based paint, etc. We want potential buyers to be as knowledgeable about the property as they care to be.
 Thus, potential buyers are welcome to get any kind of inspection they want but it should be done prior to the auction; it cannot be used as a negotiating item with the Seller; and the potential buyer must pay for the inspection.